therealklanni/az-webdevs/CONTRIBUTING.md

 [*waffle.io task board*](https://waffle.io/therealklanni/az-webdevs)

-> You can also just look at the [GitHub issues](/therealklanni/az-webdevs/issues) list, but they are not arranged as nicely here.
+> You can also just look at the [GitHub issues](/therealklanni/az-webdevs/issues) list, but they are not arranged as nicely there.

 A few things to note: